Blushock/Staff/README.md

 ## Recruiting
 Recruiting is our primary method of increasing the size of the server.
 As such, making yourself a standout recruiter will bring great fortune your way.

+### General Tips
+- If they send a friend request to your alt, accept it.
+Unless you have good reason not to.

+### Roblox
+- Mention that we have Roblox events regularly.
+- Roblox Verify is amazing, Islands is very good.
+  - Blox Fruits and Jailbreak are good.
+ - Have a Roblox alt ready specifically for recruiting.
+  - If they ask to friend you on your Discord Alt's DMs, friend them on your Roblox alt.
+Unless you have reason not to.

+### Minecraft

+### Other Games

 # Game Divisions

 ## Minecraft